-Refer also to Notes 2, 11 and 17.
+Refer also to Notes 2, 15 and 22

-17. Interests in joint operations
+22. Interests in joint operations and other entities

-Atrush Block Production Sharing Contract
+Interests in joint operations - Atrush Block Production Sharing Contract

-GEP holds a 26.8% direct interest in the PSC.
+ShaMaran holds a 26.8% direct interest in the PSC through GEP.
 TAQA Atrush B.V. ("TAQA"), a subsidiary of Abu Dhabi National Energy Company PJSC, is the Operator of the Atrush Block with a 53.2% direct interest, Marathon Oil KDV B.V. ("MOKDV") holds a 20% direct interest.
 TAQA, GEP and MOKDV together are "the Contractors" to the PSC.